mrled/education/notes.markdown

     are trying to complete chal03 with this code.
 It breaks, not sure why, but I've just set `max_winners` to 1 for now.

+## breaking single-char xor with my multi-char function

+I've been using the single-char xored text from challenge three as a test of my multi-char xor function.
+The text is xored against a string of repeating 'X' characters (0x58).

+Interestingly, when I come up with possibilities and sort them by normalized Hamming distance, breaking the ciphertext into two char (aka four hit) chunks has a lower hamming edit distance (1.5) than one char (aka two hit) does (2.5).
+This means it ends up chopping it in half and solving each half separately.